Subscribe to stay on top of our latest content!

-Here’s a few examples of what we’re doing to support other businesses, which will hopefully give you some ideas on how you can help others if you’re in a position to do so.
+Here’s a few examples of what we’re doing to support other businesses through the coronavirus pandemic; which will hopefully give you some ideas on how you can help others if you’re in a position to do so.

 Support for our suppliers

-Now that we’re all working remotely from home, there’s a number of business services that we don’t need to use for the foreseeable future.
+Now that we’re all working remotely from home during the coronavirus pandemic, there’s a number of business services that we don’t need to use for the foreseeable future.
 But this reduced demand is temporary, and we’ll most certainly need to use them again once things get back to normal.

 That’s why we want to support the suppliers we usually rely on.
 So, in the meantime we’ll continue to pay for these services in the hope that they’ll be able to survive and resume business as usual in the near future.

 How can you support other businesses?

 If there are regular services that you won’t be using temporarily, why not continue to pay them if you can?